Skip to content

 client_id: clientId,

-scope: scope,
+scope,

 code_challenge_method: 'S256',

-code_challenge: codeChallenge
+code_challenge: codeChallenge,

-The app generates a PKCE code challenge and redirects to the Spotify authorization server login page by updating the window.location object value, so the user can grant permissions to our application.
-Note how the code verifier value is stored locally using the localStorage JavaScript property to be used in the next step of the authorization flow.
+The app generates a PKCE code challenge and redirects to the Spotify authorization server login page by updating the window.location object value.
+This allows the user to grant permissions to our application

 Query ParameterValue